atillatan/Central-Configuration-Service-with-Websocket/README.md

 - Topics
   - Topics are a simple mechanism for the client to get notifications about the changes in the Server.
   - Clients can subscribe a particular Topics.
-  - Server send a notification to the Topics for registered client for any of the Settings (on which client subscribes) changes.
+  - Server send a notification to the Topics for registered client for any of the Topics (on which client subscribes) changes.
   - Topic notifications are triggered only once.
 If a client wants a Topic notification again, it must be done through another read operation.
   - When a connection session is expired, the client will be disconnected from the server and the associated topics are also removed.
   - Once a Server starts, it will wait for the clients to connect particular topics